brianjrosenthal/scoutroster/.clinerules/project_brief.md

 ## Key admin flows
 1. All of the user flows (since admins are also users)
 2. Adding new adults to the system and their kids (individually through /admin_adults.php, /admin_youth.php, or in bulk through /admin_import_upload.php)
-ISSUE - Now it's possible to add a youth without an adult, which probably doesn't make sense.
 3. Updating the bsa registration expiration date in buik by important from the export from scouting.org
 4. Adding new events to the system
 ... editing them over time, configuring the volunteer roles for the event, viewing RSVP's for an event.